ciriast/learning-journal/2025/april.md

 ** Date: ** April 15, 2025
 Today I won't be doing a lot of things, yesterday was hard at work, so I need to rest and prepare myself for today.
 I'm in love with tmux, honesty, my env now just feel right.

+** Date: ** April 16, 2025
+Yesterday was a long day, so I didn't too much, for today it seems will be the same, but I'll try to continue with snake game.